mvenkatesh431/go-rest-api/readme.md

 By default server listens on `10000` Port on `all Interfaces (0.0.0.0)` of node.
 Goto the `127.0.0.1:10000/info` from your browser or by using the `curl`.

 ## Running using the Docker:
+Please look at the [Running on Docker](https://github.com/mvenkatesh431/go-rest-api#running-on-docker) section

+## Running using Kubernetes(K8s):
+Please look at the [Running on Kubernetes](https://github.com/mvenkatesh431/go-rest-api#running-on-kubernetes) section

 ### `/info` Endpoint output:
 ```